-Heidelberg University offers select online courses to its students for a fee of $945 per course.
+Heidelberg University offers select online courses to its students.
 Heidelberg supports its students and their educational goals by being a member in the Acadeum (formerly CIC) College Consortium.
 This partnership for select online courses found through the College Consortium Platform supports the commitment to our students and is a conscientious effort to assist them academically whether there is a need to repeat a course, to increase one's grade point average to remain enrolled, or to increase one's grade point average to maintain athletic eligibility.

 Consortial Courses are transcribed on the student’s Heidelberg transcript, and this practice makes it possible for:

 home Institutions to apply financial aid to the courses;

 offer students an opportunity to improve the cumulative GPA by a substituting consortial course grade when the course is eligible for course repeat (typically a D, F, FN or WF); and,

 to count the course(s) towards part- or full-time status and residency requirements.

 The provost, deans and the registrar collaborate to approve a list of consortial courses to make available to students.
 In choosing courses, they review course syllabi, faculty credentials, and additional assessment of learning outcomes data.

 A Student can request courses in two ways: